beakbahama/log/docs/world-amazing.md

 Ultimately, the GI is about opportunity and inclusivity, ensuring that everyone—regardless of their current financial situation—has a path to join and benefit from the system.

 ### Q: Where does the money go when the GI makes purchases?
 **A:** Ideally, all purchases made within the GI will stay within the GI ecosystem.
 This means that any goods or services purchased by members or the GI itself would be provided by other GI members, creating a self-sustaining market.
-For example, if a member purchases speciality groceries not provided by the core fund, the money would go back to the Global Eating Department (GED), and any surplus funds would be reinvested into the GI, supporting other services or projects.
+For example, if a member purchases speciality groceries not provided by the core fund, the money would go back to the project that provided the goods, such as the Global Eating Department (GED).

 However, during the initial stages, some external spending may be necessary to get things started.
 Even then, the goal is to make those purchases in a way that encourages external vendors to join the GI ecosystem.
 By doing this, the money spent externally could still flow back into the GI, ultimately growing the community and ensuring that, over time, more and more of the transactions remain within the GI economy.